owenr88/wufoo-html-wrapper/README.md

 ### Build a form

-This function accepts a form ID OR the form url slug.
+This function accepts a form ID or the form url slug.
 The ID can be found by clicking 'Share Form' in Wufoo and taking the ID from the URL (i.e. 'z172ip8e07gen9n'), or the slug can be taken directly from the URL (i.e. 'test-form').

 **This function RETURNS the HTML.
 Make sure to echo it to the page.**